matrix-org/matrix-spec-proposals/proposals/2881-message-attachments.md

 ## Alternatives

-1. Main alternative is posting media messages as separate events, as it was done earlier, and aggregating them later into one visual place via event with  `m.relates_to` field.
-So modern clients must do a hide of those events, when aggregating event will be added to the room (like edits do now).
-This way give better fallback, but will generate more unecessary events instead of one event with group of medias (eg when user send one text message with 20 attachments - in room will generate 21 events instead of 1).
-For exclude showing those events in modern clients before grouping event added, we can also extend separate media events via adding into them some "marker" field like `show: false` or `attached_to_message: true`.

-2. Other alternative is embedding images (and other media types) into message body via html tags, but this will make extracting and stylizing of the attachments harder.
+1. Alternative can be embedding images (and other media types) into message body via html tags, but this will make extracting and stylizing of the attachments harder.

-3. Next alternative is reuse [MSC1767: Extensible events in Matrix](https://github.com/matrix-org/matrix-doc/pull/1767) for attaching and grouping media attachments, but in current state it requires only one unique type of content per message, so we can't attach, for example, two `m.image` items into one message.
+2. Next alternative is reuse [MSC1767: Extensible events in Matrix](https://github.com/matrix-org/matrix-doc/pull/1767) for attaching and grouping media attachments, but in current state it requires only one unique type of content per message, so we can't attach, for example, two `m.image` items into one message.
 Maybe, instead of separate current issue, we can extend [MSC1767](https://github.com/matrix-org/matrix-doc/pull/1767) via converting `content` to array, to allow adding several items of same type to one message.

-4. There are also [MSC2530: Body field as media caption](https://github.com/matrix-org/matrix-doc/pull/2530) but it describes only text description for one media, not several media items, and very similar [MSC2529: Proposal to use existing events as captions for images](https://github.com/matrix-org/matrix-doc/pull/2529) that implement same thing, but via separate event.
+3. There are also [MSC2530: Body field as media caption](https://github.com/matrix-org/matrix-doc/pull/2530) but it describes only text description for one media, not several media items, and very similar [MSC2529: Proposal to use existing events as captions for images](https://github.com/matrix-org/matrix-doc/pull/2529) that implement same thing, but via separate event.
 But if we send several medias grouped as gallery, usually one text description is enough.

 ## Future considerations